 - The losses our clients incurred

 - The value of those losses, or how much money our client should receive.

-Since the first consultation with The Weinstein Firm car accident attorneys in Roswell is always free, our clients do not risk anything.
+Since the first consultation with our car accident attorneys is always free, our clients do not risk anything.
 On the contrary, all of them leave our offices satisfied that they received new and useful information and they know exactly what steps to take to protect their interests and make sure they eventually receive the compensation they deserve.

-Georgia Compensation Claim Process and How a Roswell Car Accident Lawyer Can Help
+Georgia Compensation Claim Process and How a Car Accident Lawyer Can Help

 1. Preparing the Claim